Marcel Pigulea

-Playing career
+Club career

 Pigulea was born on 24 May 1943 in Albulești, Romania and began playing junior-level football in 1955 at Progresul Strehaia, starting to play for the senior squad a few years later.
 In 1961 he went for two years at Dunărea Giurgiu, followed by one season at Flacăra Roșie București and another one at Metalul București, all of them being in the lower leagues of Romania.
 In 1965 he signed with Divizia A club, Dinamo București for which he did not play, one year later returning to Divizia B football at Politehnica București where he was teammates with Mircea Lucescu.

 In 1968, Pigulea joined Argeș Pitești where on 8 September coach Ion Bălănescu gave him his Divizia A debut in a 2–1 away loss to Petrolul Ploiești.
 In the 1971–72 season he helped Argeș win the first title in its history, as coaches Titus Ozon and Florin Halagian gave him 27 appearances.
 Afterwards he played four games in the 1972–73 European Cup, eliminating Aris Bonnevoie in the first round, then in the following one they won a home game with 2–1 against Real Madrid but lost the second leg with 3–1.
 Years later in an interview for the Adevărul newspaper, Pigulea talked about the victory against the Spaniards:"It was an incredible victory for us and for Romanian football.
 Even now I still have the newspapers somewhere in the attic with the articles written in October 1972 about our victory against Real Madrid.
 We hoped, we believed, but we did not imagine that we would beat Real.
 The whole team played very well, and Dobrin was in top form."
 In his last season at Argeș, he played in both legs of the 6–2 loss on aggregate to Fenerbahçe in the first round of the 1973–74 UEFA Cup.

-Pigulea ended his playing career after spending two seasons at Divizia A club FCM Reșița, having a total of 182 matches with two goals scored in the competition.
+Pigulea ended his playing career after spending two seasons at Divizia A club FCM Reșița, totaling 182 matches with two goals in the competition.

+International career

+On 22 April 1970, Pigulea played one match for Romania B, which ended in a 3–2 loss to Mexico.